United Kingdom Education System: Study Levels, Grading System, and More

 Both undergraduate and postgraduate degrees can be categorized based on your academic scores.
 For undergraduate programs, the term "honors" is commonly used.

-Let's explore the degree classifications based on percentage
+Let's explore the degree classifications based on percentage.

 Your Academic Odyssey Begins with ÿմ